thomcorah/dmu-multimedia/md/responsive-design-tasks-lab.md

 ## Recreate the BBC site
 Visit <https://www.bbc.co.uk/> in responsive mode.
 Expand and contract the screen and notice how the layout adapts.

 Attempt to mirror this with media queries.
+Remember, start with mobile first.
+Just the top bit - the three main stories.